 - In the Sakura Wars OVA and television series, Sakura gets a chilly reception, particularly since she's a Country Mouse.
 At least Maria (the then-captain), gives her some credit despite the straight-talking, and gets Sakura on stage as soon as possible.
 See below for Video Game examples

 - One Piece: Nico Robin.
 Only Luffy knew of her good nature, the others only knew her as a villain, and one that had been particularly cruel to their former True Companion Vivi.
 What follows is an incredible display by Robin where she manages to defrost all of them by playing off their personality quirks, except for Zoro, who remained cold until one heartwarming moment at Skypiea.

-- Eureka Seven: In the beginning, all the members of Gekkostate besides Eureka, treat Renton with apathy and disrespect,constantly yelling at him, playing cruel pranks on him, blaming him for every little mishap, beating him down(in Holland's case,literally) and genreally treating him as the ships Butt Monkey until he Takes A Level In Badass.
+- Eureka Seven: In the beginning, all the members of Gekkostate besides Eureka, treat Renton with apathy and disrespect, constantly mocking him, playing cruel pranks on him, blaming him for every little mishap, beating the crap out of him and generally treating him as the crew's resident Butt-Monkey until he Takes A Level In Badass and stands up to Holland.
 Keep in mind Renton is fourteen, and almost everyone else on the ship is an adult.

 - In Puella Magi Madoka Magica, this happens to Homura, in the first timeline, in contrast to her being very popular in the main timeline.
-She isn't particularly good at sports due to being hospitalizeed for a long time, and is also behind on her studies, so no one except Madoka likes her.
+She isn't particularly good at sports due to being hospitalized for a long time and is also behind on her studies, so no one except Madoka likes her.

 - Top 10: Joe Pi initially gets a cold response from some of the other cops, mostly because he's taking the place of a colleague who was killed in the line of duty.
 He quickly proves himself both on the streets and with his new partner's family.